-A man plays a baroque alto recorder of elaborately turned design with ivory mounts which he is playing right hand uppermost.
+A man plays a baroque alto recorder of elaborately turned design with ivory mounts.
 A sheet of music can be seen behind the player.
 According to Šafařik (2014), this painting is not the original version but a replica.
 Variously thought to be a self-portrait of the artist, a portrait of the composer George Frideric Handel (1685-1759), or a portrait of the Prague musician Johann Zetz/Jan Čech (fl.
 1690-1732).